shirocola/yaml-to-env-converter/DEPLOYMENT.md

 - Verify all file paths are correct

 **Links not working?**
-- Update all `yourusername` references
+- Update all `shirocola` references
 - Check relative paths in HTML files
 - Verify GitHub repository is public